 The Palenque ruins are the second most-visited in Mexico and some of the largest and most well-preserved.

 New to Palenque?
 Our compact Palenque guide shows you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Palenque!

 The most popular way to travel the 486 km (301 miles) from Bacalar to Palenque is a 9-hour bus ride that costs around 900 MXN ($46).

 The bus company AU offers one direct bus trip from Bacalar to Palenque every night.
 You can expect a comfortable ride with spacious seats – good enough for a few hours of sleep for the overnight journey.
-Although it’s an 8.5-hour ride, you won’t lose a lot of daytime for exploring and you can also save one night in accommodation.
+Although it’s a 9-hour ride, you won’t lose a lot of daytime for exploring and you can also save one night in accommodation.

-Prior to the coronavirus pandemic, there was also an option to take a shared minivan from Bacalar to Palenque.
+Prior to the COVID-19 pandemic, there was also an option to take a shared minivan from Bacalar to Palenque.
 But even if it were still available, we don’t recommend it.
-A minivan ticket costs around 1,750 MXN ($85), double the price of a bus ticket, and you don’t get a lot of legroom or space for your luggage.
+A minivan ticket costs around 1,750 MXN ($89).
+That’s double the price of a bus ticket, and you don’t get a lot of legroom or space for your luggage.

-Bacalar to Palenque buses are operated by AU.
+The buses from Bacalar to Palenque are operated by AU.
 A sub-group of Mexico’s most popular bus operator ADO, AU offers comfortable buses that include air-conditioning, a toilet and reclining seats.

 The bus trip from Bacalar to Palenque takes around 9 hours.
 That already includes short stops at Chetumal, Escarcega and Emiliano Zapata towns to pick up and drop off passengers.
 The bus isn’t allowed to make any other unannounced stops along the way.